SenseNet/sn-tools/docs/sntrace.md

 ### SnDebugViewTracer
 Sometimes - especially developer time - can be useful if trace entries are displayed immediately when they come up.
 This trace writer transfers the trace entries to the standard trace channel of Windows and the channel can be monitored using the **[DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview#introduction)** of *[Sysinternals](https://docs.microsoft.com/en-us/sysinternals/)* ([download](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview)).
 This channel can be very noisy sometimes but can be filtered.
 Open the filter/highligt dialog from the Edit menu (or press ctrl-L) and set the value of the `Include` textbox to "SnTrace:".

-To activate this provider an instance have to be included in the provider-list when the application starts.
+To activate this provider an instance has to be included in the provider-list when the application starts.
 The following code removes the persistent trace writer and adds the monitoring provider.
 ```csharp
 SnTrace.SnTracers.Clear();
 SnTrace.SnTracers.Add(new SnDebugViewTracer());